 Green Beans with Pancetta and Shallots

 This turned out to be a wonderful side dish.
 I picked up some fresh green beans at the store and thought they would taste really good cooked with pancetta and a little shallot.
-The green beans were perfectly cooked yet still crisp and the pancetta was a bit salty.
-My son ate two servings of these beauties – can’t beat that.
-Simple ingredients, easy to make and so delicious.
+The green beans were perfectly cooked yet still crisp, and the pancetta was a bit salty.
+My son ate two servings of these beauties–can’t beat that.
+This easy green beans with pancetta and shallots was a big hit with all of us and paired nicely with some juicy steak, ultimate twice-baked potatoes, and dinner rolls.

 - 1 small shallot, sliced thinly